cryptopatrick/xforth/README.md

 https://keybase.io/cryptopatrick/sigs/8epNh5h2FtIX1UNNmf8YQ-k33M8J-Md4LnAN

 ## Support
+I'm just a lone dev, silently hacking away, in a place far far away.
-Leave a if you think this project is cool.
+Please don't hesitate to tweet at me <a>https://x.com/cryptopatrick/</a> if you found this project helpful in any way.
+You can also support me with Solana: 8uCGFmXRQPJQ8r16d9a1DroRcmmtzus3SFfTkteSt2Xj or Ethereum: 0x52a361c89ebF05C8ea3fA72fc43aDF30f53e2D21

+Cheers!

 ## Contributing